 - Dipper and his Precocious Crush Wendy also fit, as she was raised by a family of very manly lumberjacks and is just as good at it as they are.

 - In Justice League Unlimited, the Huntress, an Action Girl, and The Question, an apopheniac sleuth, team up regularly to take down the bad guys, before ending up romantically involved with each other, as well.

 - Kim Possible: Drakken and Shego are a villainous example: He invents plans to Take Over the World, she beats up people in their way.
 An unusual case in that Shego is far more intelligent than Drakken at everything except inventing bizarre gadgets — she simply prefers to let somebody else do the planning while she does the fighting.

-- The Legend of Korra: Metal-bending prodigy Kuvira, and Evil Genius Baatar Jr.
+- The Legend of Korra: Metal-bending prodigy Kuvira, and her fiancé, the Evil Genius Baatar Jr.

 - Star vs. the Forces of Evil: Princess Star Butterfly has lots of magic power at her disposal, while her human best friend Marco is a safety-obsessed Neat Freak who tries his best to teach her about Earth culture.

 - Teen Titans: Alien Berserker Starfire, who hails from a planet of Proud Warrior Race Guys and adopted son of Batman Robin, who learned to fight crime from the world's greatest detective.